swift-conductor/conductor-docs/docs/getting-started/steps.md

 # High Level Steps

-Steps required for a new workflow to be registered and get executed
+Steps required for a new workflow to be created and executed

-1. Define task definitions used by the workflow.
+1. Define any `CUSTOM` tasks
+2. Define a workflow
-2. Create the workflow definition
+1. Start the workflow
-3. Create task worker(s) that polls for scheduled tasks at regular interval
+1. Create worker(s) for the `CUSTOM` tasks

-### Trigger Workflow Execution
+## Start the workflow

 ```
 POST /workflow/{name}
 {
     ... //json payload as workflow input
 }
 ```

+## Create worker(s) for `CUSTOM` tasks

-### Polling for a task
+### Poll for tasks

 ```
 GET /tasks/poll/batch/{taskType}